-One day I decided to head down to the coast to do some more research on my website.
-So, I had my itinerary all ready, with over 12 beaches to go check out, starting with North Pacific Beach.
+One day I decided to head down to the coast to do more research on my website.
+So, I had my itinerary ready, with over 12 beaches to check out, starting with North Pacific Beach.

-I was fortunate that it was such a lovely day.
-It was so warm that I didn’t even need a jacket.
-Where else can you experience mid 70’s in the winter but Southern California!
+I was fortunate that it was such a lovely day, and it was so warm that I didn’t even need a jacket.
+Where else can you experience the mid-70s in the winter but Southern California?

 My “Beaches of San Diego County” was a big help.
-Here, I have linked all the addresses of each beach to Google Maps.
+Here, I have linked each beach’s address to Google Maps.

 North Pacific Beach/ Law Street Beach- Ocean Blvd and Law St